Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Put share buttons at the top of the article template, and potentially on the sides and bottom, but make sure they’re not too distracting.

-Visitors who start their visit on a blog post are very unlikely to become a lead, but not unlikely to subscribe.
-One of the best outcomes of having a blog reader is a new subscriber.
+Users who start their visit on a blog post are very unlikely to become a lead, but not unlikely to subscribe.
+One of the best outcomes of having a blog reader is gaining a new subscriber.

 But getting the visitor to subscribe is all about the little signup box.
 This is conversion optimization for email list growth and it happens in many places.